UPDATED ON JULY 21, 2020.

 In prayerful consideration of the guidance health experts have provided, our mission as a church, and our ability to do large gatherings in an engaging and effective way, here is our current plan to resume large gatherings (services) at our physical campuses:

-Phase Two: Online Plus Team Member Training.
-In Phase Two, ministry leaders and participants in our live services will physically gather together at every Chase Oaks campus to get us ready for our “new normal” in Phase Three.
+Phase One: Online Plus Team Member Training.
+In Phase One, ministry leaders and participants in our live services will physically gather together at every Chase Oaks campus to get us ready for our “new normal”.
 This will be a limited group who will follow CDC protocols and help us be ready for our next phase of doing church.
 If you want to participate in these live gatherings, all you have to do is sign up to be a team member to help make the various Chase Oaks ministries happen!
 Your Campus Pastor will be communicating with each ministry team to let them know which week they are invited to participate.
 Also, during this time, there will be various social distancing opportunities to gather outside of our weekend services.
 Stay in touch for those.

 Great question!
 August does feel like a long time away.
 A few big reasons we don’t want to open too soon: